dosanity/dosanity.github.io/webpages/unemployment-inflation-analysis.md

 Kurtosis:                       2.835   Cond.
 No.                         29.4
 ==============================================================================
 ```
 In Period 1, the intercept of the regression is 2.2862 and the R-squared is 0.017.
 The R-squared is the proportion of the variation in the dependent variable that is predictable from the independent variable.
 Due to the R-squared being small, it is not the total determinant of inflation.
 This means that around 1.7% of the variability observed in the target variable is explained by this regression model.
-Additionally, unemployment is not statistically significant and as unemployment increases by 1%, inflation rate decreases by 0.1472 percentage points.
+Additionally, unemployment is not statistically significant and as unemployment increases by 1%, the inflation rate decreases by 0.1472 percentage points.

 #### Period 2 (1967 - 1984) results.